Orthodox Outlet for Dogmatic Enquiries Holy Bible

 In other words, it would have been illogical for Isaiah to speak of a non-virgin giving birth to a son, and present it as a miracle.
 Even if the word “almah” does not precisely denote “virgin”, but simply “young maiden” – a young woman who is not yet married – Isaiah would still not have referred to a birth by a non-virgin as something miraculous.
 All of the young (unmarried) women of that time were virgins.

-Saint Basil the Great in his “Interpretation of Isaiah, p.
-464, writes of the allegations of the Judeans (and of Porphyrios):
+Saint Basil the Great in his “Interpretation of Isaiah", p.
+464, writes of the allegations of the Judeans (and of Porphyrios), below:

 To which, Saint Basil replied:

 Even if Isaiah had used the word “almah” instead of “bethulah”, he still implied the same thing, i.e., that a virgin was to give birth to a son.
-Otherwise, the prophesying of this miracle (wondrous sign) would not make any sense.
+Otherwise, the prophesying of this miracle (the wondrous sign) would not have made any sense.
 The Septuagint translators had very appropriately translated the word “almah” as “virgin”, because that is precisely what Isaiah wanted to stress: that a woman, who had no carnal relations, was to bear a son.
-That is what constituted a miracle and a “sign”.
+That is what constitutes a miracle and a “sign”.

 Greek text